Finite convergence of sum-of-squares hierarchies for the stability number of a graph: Finite convergence and perturbed hierarchies

-Hence, for problem (\ref{motzkin-form}), having finitely many global minimizers implies finite convergence of the Lasserre hierarchy.
-We now recall a known example which shows that this does not hold for general polynomial optimization problems.
+Hence, for problem (\ref{motzkin-w}), having finitely many global minimizers implies finite convergence of the Lasserre hierarchy.
+Note, however, that this fact does not extend to general polynomial optimization problems.
+We illustrate this through two examples, first on an instance of standard quadratic program and second on a well-known instance of polynomial optimization problem over the ball.